Christopher Aworth: Surrey

 Aworth's debut for Surrey on 13 July against Lancashire saw him out for 25 in his only innings as the match ended as a rain-affected draw.
 He made 19 and 17 in his next game against Gloucestershire, and opened the batting in a one-day game against Lancashire, scoring 27.
 In all first-class cricket that year, he played seventeen games, scoring 767 runs at 28.40, and he fared poorly in one day cricket with only 59 runs from six games.

 The following season Aworth returned to Cambridge to play University Matches through April and May.
 He scored 51 against Northamptonshire on 30 April, and 56 against Nottinghamshire on 14 May.
 He returned to Surrey for the summer, and scored 115 opening the batting against Middlesex, his maiden County Championship century.
 This was followed by knocks of 43 against Essex, 55 against Worcestershire, and 63 against Sussex.
 He was still moving around the batting order for Surrey in one day matches, sometimes opening the batting and then batting at number three or four in later games.
 He continued to struggle in the shorter format, playing 12 games but scoring only 172 runs at an average of 14.33.
 He nevertheless continued to enjoy a richer return in first-class cricket, adding two further centuries for Cambridge to his season tally.
 He scored over 1,000 first-class runs for the season, ending it with 1,057 runs at an average of 31.08, with seven half-centuries as well as his hundreds.

 He continued to find the one day game challenging in 1976, however.
-He would only managed 161 runs across seven matches, and he did not feature in Surrey's campaign to win the Benson and Hedges Cup until the semi-final stage.
+He would only managed 161 runs across seven matches, and he did not feature in Surrey's campaign to win the Benson & Hedges Cup until the semi-final stage.
 Nevertheless, he registered his career-best one day score, 67, against Kent in that semi-final.
 Kent were victorious, however, thanks to a century by Mike Denness.
 In the four-day game, he scored a half-century against a touring West Indies cricket team later that month.
 He passed 2,500 first-class runs against Essex on 3 July, but overall he could not recapture his form of the previous season, scoring only 349 from ten matches at 20.52.
 He played his final first-class game of the season on 10 July against Kent.
 He returned to the Second XI to face the Army in August, scoring 52.